Richard-Gabriel Rummonds

 Standards and Commitments

-- The mission of the press is to publish English language poetry that explores new territories of the imagination by using traditional techniques of poetry: rhythm and melody, imagery and metaphor, irony and insight, apt language for important ideas.
-We intend for our books to mirror this mission.
+- The mission of the press is to publish English language poetry that explores new territories of the imagination by using traditional techniques of poetry: rhythm and melody, imagery and metaphor, irony and insight, in other words, apt language for important ideas.
+We intend our books to mirror this mission.

-- Translations, collaborative work, or AI generated work is not eligible for this contest.
+- Translations, collaborative work, or AI generated work are not eligible for this contest.

 - By entering the contest, the author confirms that the work is their own.